-- Minimise the number of entry points to the work site and stabilise to prevent/ minimise drag out.
-Clean adjacent areas regularly if adversely affected - Install a silt fence on the lower side of a disturbed site - $\circ$ $\;$ Install wind protected waste receptacles to collect and store rubbish for disposal - Divert runoff from the high side of a disturbed site - $\circ$ Provide erosion/ sediment controls for stockpile - $\circ$ $\;$ Stabilise disturbed areas and embankments upon completion of works and clean up.
+- In developing controls, consideration shall be given to the ones recommended as follows: - Minimise the number of entry points to the work site and stabilise to prevent/ minimise drag out.
+Clean adjacent areas regularly if adversely affected - o Install a silt fence on the lower side of a disturbed site - o Install wind protected waste receptacles to collect and store rubbish for disposal - Divert runoff from the high side of a disturbed site - o Provide erosion/ sediment controls for stockpile - Stabilise disturbed areas and embankments upon completion of works and clean up.